I’m a 90s kid and was born in Sydney, Australia’s biggest and probably busiest city. Both my parents are Lebanese and part of the Lebanese diaspora.

 What makes this dish special is the slow cooking.
 You can’t go to the trouble of making the rolls if you don’t give them the benefit of slow cooking for a very long time so it’s one of those dishes you can’t surprise anyone with!
 When we were kids, we used to smell it cooking on the stove overnight and we’d always say, “Mum we can’t wait to eat this!”

 Nowadays you can buy rolled vine leaves in the freezer sections of most Arab grocers and many butchers for about $20-25 a kilo.
 Some people use them.
-I haven’t seen stuffed cabbage leaves but anyway the preparing of the rolls is such a special experience it means you’d be missing out.
+I haven’t seen stuffed cabbage leaves but the preparing of the rolls is such a special experience that you’d be missing out if you bought them ready-made.
 The joy of food isn’t just in the eating!

 There are many variations of stuffed cabbage depending on the region but my recipe below is based on the recipe passed down from my Lebanese parents.
 It may seem overwhelming but there are many YouTube videos with great tutorials on how to boil the cabbage leaves and roll them.
 Challenge is good – and the rest is easy peasy!